Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Oze Implementation

+For each record in the write set, a transaction first merges its transaction-local graph into the record-local graph to share it with concurrent transactions (Line 4).
+Sharing the transaction-local graph enables concurrent transactions to abort as early as possible before merging record-local graphs on many records and increases the chance of trying the order forwarding.
+After merging, the transaction chooses the version order and checks for acyclicity (Line 5; see also Lines 21--38 for details).
+Oze uses a per-record latch to access the version list and the record-local graph exclusively (Lines 3--9).

-For each record \textit{rec} and version \textit{v} in the local write set, the transaction first gets \textit{readers}, a list of transactions reading the record, from the graph and adds postposing edges; the verifying transaction itself is placed behind in the serialization order (Lines 4--5).
-If there is no cycle, it adds \textit{readers} to \textit{decided} to remember that their order is already fixed and inserts the version as the latest one (Lines 6--8).
+In \textit{choose\_version\_order()}, the transaction gets \textit{readers}, a list of transactions reading the record, based on the graph and adds \textit{rw}-dependency edges; the transaction in validation is placed behind the readers in the serialization order (Lines 23--25).
+If there is no cycle, it inserts the version as the latest one (Lines 26--27).

-If there is a cycle, to try a different version order, the transaction finds \textit{followers} that should be ordered after \textit{txn} itself based on \textit{readers} (Line 10).
-Specifically, it lists followers by checking each \textit{reader's} read set to observe which transaction (version) it is reading.
-Then, it removes the current version order edges from \textit{readers} to \textit{txn} itself except for the transactions already ordered and adds new preposing edges from \textit{txn} to each of \textit{followers} (Line 13 and 16).
+If there is a cycle, Oze tries the order forwarding.
+The transaction removes the current \textit{rw}-de\-pen\-den\-cy edges, which are from \textit{readers} to \textit{txn} itself (Lines 29--30).
+To try another version order, the transaction finds \textit{writers}, which are transactions that write versions read by \textit{readers} so that \textit{txn} can be ordered before \textit{writers} (Line 31).
+Specifically, it finds such transactions by checking each \textit{reader's} read set and the writers' transaction ID of the versions in the read sets.
+Then, the transaction adds new \textit{ww}-dependency edges from \textit{txn} to each of \textit{writers} and checks for acyclicity (Lines 34 and 36).
+If there is no cycle, the new version is inserted into the version list, considering the order of the other versions written by \textit{writers}.

-This edge replacement is equivalent to searching for another version order; we name it order forwarding because it forwards the transaction ahead in the serialization order.
-The order forwarding itself can be performed across epochs.
-However, Oze limits it within the same epoch to guarantee linearizability and simplify graph cleaning (described in Section~\ref{sec:gc}) and aborts transactions if forwarding occurs across epochs (Lines 15--18).
+The order forwarding can be performed across epochs.
+However, Oze limits it within the same epoch to guarantee linearizability and simplify graph cleaning (described in Section~\ref{sec:gc}) and aborts transactions if it occurs across epochs (Lines 33--35).